amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 * `"maximum Newton iterations`" [int] is the maximum number of iteration the chemistry library can take.

+* `"max time step (s)`" [double] is the maximum time step that chemistry will allow the MPC to take.

+* `"initial time step (s)`" [double] is the initial time step that chemistry will ask the MPC to take.

+* `"time step cut threshold`" [int] is the number of Newton iterations that if exceeded will trigger a time step cut.
+Default is 8.

+* `"time step cut factor`" [double] is the factor by which the time step is cut.
+Default is 2.0

+* `"time step increase threshold`" [int] is the number of consecutive successful time steps that will trigger a time step increase.
+Default is 4.

+* `"time step increase factor`" [double] is the factor by which the time step is increased.
+Default is 1.2

 * `"auxiliary data`" [Array(string)] defines additional chemistry related data that the user can request be saved to vis files.
 Currently `"pH`" is the only variable supported.